ivancornut/ecophys-modbus/README.md

 ## Software
 The software for this project is written in micropython for its ease of use by beginners.
 This is useful since these sensors are meant to be used by ecologists and biologists not people with big programming backgrounds.
 In this network efficiency is not a big issue and computing power neither.
 The use of the Pico on which micropython runs like a charm is also a reason.

+### Why use ModBus
+Simply put [ModBus](https://en.wikipedia.org/wiki/Modbus) is the communications protocol that allows the devices on the network to communicate in an orderly fashion.
+There are hosts (ex-master) and clients (ex-slaves).
+There is only one host per network and up to 36 clients.
+The host is the only one that can call to clients to retrieve or write data.
+ModBus provides a useful framework for serial communication by standardising communication, checking for errors and avoiding conflicts.
+Clients each have a disctinctive address.
+Client devices have four different data structures: coils (1 bit), discrete inputs (1 bit), input registers (16 bits), and holding registers (16 bits).
+The host can read/write coils that are used for on/off operations mainly.
+Discrete inputs are read-only and are used to check status.
+Input registers are read-only and are used to store measurement values.
+Holding registers are read/write and used to store parameters.
+This is juste a very brief and simplified explananation but more can be read at these addresses: [https://www.lammertbies.nl/comm/info/modbus](https://www.lammertbies.nl/comm/info/modbus), [https://csimn.com/MHelp-VP3-TM/vp3-tm-appendix-C.html](https://csimn.com/MHelp-VP3-TM/vp3-tm-appendix-C.html)

-The software is divided in two main categories: the [/Software/host.py](/Software/host.py) (ex-master) device and the [/Software/client.py](/Software/client.py) (ex-slave) devices.
+The software is divided in two main categories: the [/Software/host.py](/Software/host.py) device and the [/Software/client.py](/Software/client.py) devices.
 The devices make use of the [micropython-modbus](https://github.com/brainelectronics/micropython-modbus?tab=readme-ov-file) library which provides all the functions necessary for RTU ModBus communication.
 The information about each device (ID, sensors, etc) is not hardcoded but is read by either the host or the client micropython program from a json file on the device.
 Example jsons for both host and clients are availabe in the [Examples](/Software/Example_jsons/) directory.
+This means that all client devices on the network share the same client.py file with different client.json files.
 ### Host

 ### Clients